php-fig/www.php-fig.org/faq/index.markdown

 ## What does PSR stand for?

-The FIG work together to build "PHP Standard Recommendations" which can be a text based list of rules and guidelines, or they can be build as code in the form of interfaces.
+The FIG work together to build "PHP Standard Recommendations" which can be a text based list of rules and guidelines, or they can be represented as code in the form of interfaces.
 After-all, what is an easier way to ensure a class follows a specific set of required methods and arguments than by building an interface for it?